-- e. (f) The Hearing Bodies Body is authorized to conduct Student Conduct hearings are as follows: - 1.
-The Office of SCCR Director-may conduct both informal Summary Resolutions, Administrative Hearings and formal hearings. - 1.
-2. The University-Student Conduct Committee may conduct formal hearings Hearings as set forth in this Code. - 3.-The Department of Residential Life Hearing Officer may conduct both informalSummary Resolutions and formal hearings Administrative Hearings regarding cases arising in UniversityOn-Campus Housing-and.
+- e. (f) The Hearing BodiesBody is authorized to conduct Student Conduct hearings are as follows: - 1.
+The Office of SCCR Director may conduct both informalSummary Resolutions, Administrative Hearings and formal hearings. - 1.
+2. The University Student Conduct Committee may conduct formal hearings Hearings as set forth in this Code.

+3.--The Department of Residential Life Hearing Officer may conduct both informalSummary Resolutions and formal hearingsAdministrative Hearings regarding cases arising in UniversityOn-Campus Housing and .
 The Department of Residential Life.
-If the alleged offense may - 2. result in a sanction of deferred suspension or greater, the Charged is not authorized to conduct Student will Conduct Committee hearings.
-Department of Residential Life cases may be referred to the SCCR. - 4.
-The Hearing Officer for the Student Government Association (SGA) and all other governing councils within Campus Life may conduct informal or formal hearings regarding cases of the Campus Life council's alleged violation of the SGA
+If the alleged offense may the Campus Life council's alleged violation of the SGA

+2. result in a sanction of deferred suspension or greater, the Charged is not authorized to conduct Student will-Conduct Committee hearings.
+Department of Residential Life cases may be referred to the SCCR.

+4. The Hearing Officer for the Student Government Association (SGA) and all other governing councils within Campus Life may conduct informal or formal hearings regarding cases of